zhuganglie/newapp/src/posts/shelling-point.md

-The recent protests against stringent COVID-19 lockdowns across China served as a stark reminder of the enduring human capacity for collective action, even under conditions of pervasive state surveillance and control.
-These acts of defiance highlight the crucial role of "Shelling points," or focal points for coordination without direct communication, in enabling protest movements within repressive societies.
-This essay will explore how Shelling points, leveraging implicit social understandings, pre-existing symbols, and strategic public spaces, empower individuals to organize and sustain resistance in environments like China where overt dissent is often swiftly and harshly suppressed.
+The 2022 protests against stringent COVID-19 lockdowns across China demonstrated how citizens can coordinate collective action even under intense surveillance and control.
+These unprecedented demonstrations revealed the power of "Shelling points" - focal points that enable coordination without explicit communication - in mobilizing protest movements within authoritarian societies.
+This essay explores how these Shelling points leverage shared cultural knowledge, symbolic meanings, and strategic locations to facilitate organized resistance in environments like China where open dissent meets immediate suppression.
+Through examination of recent protest movements, we analyze how these coordination mechanisms emerge, evolve, and enable collective action despite formidable state opposition.

 ### I. What is Shelling Point